 Every person is different, and what works for one patient may not work for another.
 That is why neurofeedback protocols are individually tailored to your unique symptoms and your brain’s patterns of functioning.

 Let us help you gain control over your life.
+We have helped hundreds of patients from all over Colorado improve their lives with neurofeedback therapy in our Colorado Springs neurofeedback therapy clinic.
 Call us for a free 30-minute neurofeedback consultation that will get you started on your journey!

 Srabani Banerjee, and Charlene Argáez.
 “Neurofeedback and Biofeedback for Mood and Anxiety Disorders: A Review of Clinical Effectiveness and Guidelines.”
 Nih.gov, Canadian Agency for Drugs and Technologies in Health, 13 Nov.
 2017, www.ncbi.nlm.nih.gov/books/NBK531603/.